Planet Hollywood Resort

 A mezzanine level surround the casino and features several restaurants, a theater, a wedding chapel, and a spa.

 There are plenty of places to eat.
 Restaurants include the popular coffee shop style Planet Dailies; a branch of the Chinese favorite PF Chang’s; a tremendous steakhouse, the bordello themed Strip House; the Asian inspired Koi; and the Earl of Sandwich, a deli-style concept from the descendants of the guy that first put meat between two slices of bread about 400 years ago; a burger joint from Gordon Ramsay; and more.
-Out front along The Strip are even more eateries including the Las Vegas branch of the famed Pink’s Hot Dogs, a rodeo themed PBR Rock Bar and Grill, and Sammy Hagar’s Cabo Wabo Cantina.
+Out front along The Strip are even more eateries including the rodeo themed PBR Rock Bar and Grill, and Sammy Hagar’s Cabo Wabo Cantina.

 The whole thing is surrounded by the Miracle Mile shopping mall featuring more than 100 boutiques, theaters, and more restaurants.
 It used to be fun when it was the Arabian themed Desert Passage, and although some of that detail work still exists, much of it was replaced by bland, sleek marble and white walls.
 Kinda boring.
 But there is an H&M, a Sephora, and a Bettie Page Boutique so who cares about the hallways?

-Headliner entertainment is the big draw here with full recurring production shows from Lady Gaga, Backstreet Boys, Jennifer Lopez, and more.
+Headliner entertainment is the big draw here with full recurring production shows from Kelly Clarkson, Shania Twain, and others in the big theater and illusionist Criss Angel in the mezzanine theater.
 Check the related reviews below for more shows and entertainment.

 All of the rooms have been redone as of mid-2017 and the Hollywood memorabilia that used to be a central feature is all gone.
 Now rooms are lighter, brighter, and more modern but a little bit more bland, too.
 They are done in shades of white, grey, and silver with punches of color in the artwork and the accessories, but if you were to show a picture of these rooms to someone and ask them to distinguish them from the light, bright, and modern rooms in any other hotel and they’d probably have a hard time doing so.